Janhavi8282/Weather-App/README.md

 # Weather-App
-Created a Weather App using React JS.
-Here, we get current weather data using API from OpenWeatherAPI and display weather information.
+Created a Weather App using React Native and Tailwind CSS.
+Here, we get current weather data using API.